DELM-net/ms-lookup/README.md

 To add links to your manuscript project, contact padraic.moran@universityofgalway.ie.

-Data can be supplied in a simple CSV file, with columns for catalogue code (currently "cla" or "bkat"), manuscript identifier, and associated project URL.
+Data can be supplied in a simple CSV file, with columns for catalogue code (currently "cla" or "bkat"), reference number, and associated project URL.
 See examples in the Data folder above.

 ---
 Developed by Pádraic Moran, University of Galway.